Fit as a Mama Bear

 You can cook meatballs ahead of time and reheat them.
 However, you'll want to reheat the meatballs at a low temperature to avoid them drying out.

-Can I cook these in the slow cooker?
+Can I cook gluten-free teriyaki meatballs in the slow cooker?

 If you cook them in the slow cooker a lot of grease will mix into the teriyaki sauce and change its texture.
 Personally, I would bake them first and then keep them warm in the slow cooker until you need them.